DHayes23/Valencia-Tennis/README.md

     * **default_postcode:** This is the user's postcode.
     * **default_country:** This is the user's country.
 ---
+ ### **Membership Models**
+* **MEMBERSHIPTYPE:** The MembershipType model is used to categorise the type of membership that a user is requesting, be that a junior, student or standard membership.
+    * **name:** The programmatic name applied to each type of membership, e.g. 'Student'.
+    * **friendly_name:** A non-programmatic string, used to render a user-readable equivalent of the programmatic name.
+---
+* **MEMBERSHIPS:** The Memberships model is used to track membership applications made by users.
+The model collects key information about the user which an admin can then review when deciding whether or not to grand membership.
+    * **user:** This field identifies the specidic user to which the membership application is connected.
+    * **full_name:** This is the full name of the user who created the membership application.
+    * **birth_date:** This is the applicant's date of birth, used by an admin to determine if the applicant is eligible for the membership type that they're applying for.
+    * **phone_number:** This is the applicant's phone number.
+    * **street_address1:** This field is used to identify the applicant's home address.
+    * **street_address2:** This optional field is used by the applicant to provide further details of their home address.
+    * **town_or_city:** This is the applicant's town or city.
+    * **county:** This is the user's county of residence.
+    * **postcode:** This is the applicant's postcode.
+    * **membership_type:** This foreignkey is used to link a membership with its parent MembershipType.
+    * **application_granted:** This boolean field is used by the site admin to track whether or not the user's application has been granted.

+---
   # **Skeleton**
  ## **Site Structure**
  The following section details the layout of the website.